Carissa-Mayo/agent-based-model-flocking/README.md

 * With low/no global heading, FOV still produces small, coherent groups; the basic model does not.
 * Predator + FOV yields plausible chase/avoid dynamics (predator narrows to a target; flock forms avoidance structures).

-*See the report for figures and discussion.*
+*See the report for methods, figures and discussion.*